Starting at $10 per user, per month, Google Voice Standard is the cheapest VoIP plan available.

-Zoom Phone and Google Voice are far from the only cheap VoIP plans on the market.
+Google Voice and Zoom Phone are not the only cheap VoIP plans.
 Led by our own in-house research, which involved scoring 10 major VoIP providers across 44 different categories, we’ve broken down the cheapest options on the market.

 Key Takeaways

-- Google Voice Starter and Zoom Regional Metered are identified as the cheapest VoIP plans, both starting at $10 per user, per month, when billed annually, though Google Voice requires an additional $7 for Google Workspace.
+- Google Voice Starter is the cheapest VoIP platform, starting at $10 per user, per month, for a single user.

-- Other affordable VoIP options include Dialpad Standard at $15 per user, per month, net2phone Essentials at $19.99 per user, per month, and RingCentral Core at $20 per user, per month.
+- Other options include Dialpad Standard at $15 per user, per month, net2phone Essentials at $19.99 per user, per month, and RingCentral Core at $20 per user, per month.

 What Are the Cheapest VoIP Plans?